tnmy44/gitlab-analytics/transform/snowflake-dbt/models/common/common_columns.md

 {% enddocs %}

+{% docs code_suggestions_dim_parent_crm_account_ids %}

+All ultimate parent CRM account ids mapped to the list of namespace ids that granted the user access to Code Suggestions for this event.

+{% enddocs %}

 {% docs code_suggestions_crm_account_names %}

 All CRM account names mapped to the list of namespace ids that granted the user access to Code Suggestions for this event.

+{% enddocs %}

+{% docs code_suggestions_parent_crm_account_names %}

+All ultimate parent CRM account names mapped to the list of namespace ids that granted the user access to Code Suggestions for this event.

+{% enddocs %}

+{% docs code_suggestions_host_names %}

+All host names mapped to the instance id associated with the Code Suggestion event.

 {% enddocs %}